National Harbor Line

-The National Harbor Line, designated as Route NH1, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Southern Avenue station of the Green Line of the Washington Metro and National Harbor.
-The line operates every 30 minutes at rush hour and 40 minutes all other times.
-NH1 trips are roughly 30–35 minutes.
-This line provides service to National Harbor and MGM National Harbor from Southern Avenue station.
-Service to Alexandria, Virginia is provided by the NH2.
+The National Harbor Line, designated as Route NH1, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Southern Avenue station of the Green Line of the Washington Metro and National Harbor.
+The line operated every 30 minutes at rush hour and 40 minutes all other times.
+NH1 trips were roughly 30–35 minutes.
+This line provided service to National Harbor and MGM National Harbor from Southern Avenue station.
+Service to Alexandria, Virginia was provided by the NH2.

 Route description

-The NH1 operates beginning at 5:45 AM with the last bus leaving at 12:00 AM connecting Southern Avenue station to National Harbor via Southview Apartments and Oxon Hill Parking Lot.
-The NH1 operates buses out of Andrews Federal Center division.
+The NH1 operated beginning at 5:45 AM with the last bus leaving at 12:00 AM connecting Southern Avenue station to National Harbor via Southview Apartments and Oxon Hill Parking Lot.
+The NH1 operated buses out of Andrews Federal Center division.
 Prior to 2012, the NH1 would get its buses out of Southern Avenue division, and prior to 2021, the NH1 would get its buses out of Shepherd Parkway division.